-In addition to defining the new SDP Grouping Framework extension, this specification defines the following protocol extensions and RFC updates.
+In addition to defining the new SDP Grouping Framework extension, this specification defines the following protocol extensions and makes the following updates to RFCs.
 This specification:

-- defines a new SDP attribute, 'bundle-only', which can be used to request that a specific "m=" section (and the associated media) be used only if kept within a BUNDLE group. - updates RFC 3264 [RFC3264], to also allow assigning a zero port value to an "m=" section in cases where the media described by the "m=" section is not disabled or rejected. - defines a new RTCP [RFC3550] SDES item, 'MID', and a new RTP SDES header extension that can be used to associate RTP streams with "m=" sections. - updates [RFC7941] by adding an exception, for the MID RTP header extension, to the requirement regarding protection of an SDES RTP header extension carrying an SDES item for the MID RTP header extension.
+- defines a new SDP attribute, 'bundle-only', which can be used to request that a specific "m=" section (and the associated media) be used only if kept within a BUNDLE group. - updates RFC 3264 [RFC3264] to also allow assigning a zero port value to an "m=" section in cases where the media described by the "m=" section is not disabled or rejected. - defines a new RTCP [RFC3550] SDES item, Media Identification ('MID'), and a new RTP SDES header extension that can be used to associate RTP streams with "m=" sections. - updates [RFC7941] by adding an exception, for the MID RTP header extension, to the requirement regarding protection of an SDES RTP header extension carrying an SDES item for the MID RTP header extension. - updates [RFC5888] by allowing an SDP 'group' attribute to contain an identification-tag that identifies an "m=" section with the port value set to zero.